 Now, it’s your choice – will you be eating these before a fancy dinner sipping on a dirty martini, or on a Sunday afternoon in your sweats with a beer in hand??

-Crispy baked potato chips are covered in garlic, thyme and lots of parmesan for the perfect lightened-up snack!
+Crispy baked potato chips with garlic are coated in olive oil, baked and then covered in garlic, thyme and lots of parmesan for the perfect lightened-up snack!

 - 2 large russet potatoes